hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

     router bgp +
     neighbor 10.1.(())
     neighbor (()) remote-as 65002
+    network 10.0.(()).(())

 This configuration finds any bgp protocols on the device, that include a neighbor in the subnet **10.1.x.x**  and that also have a neighboring AS of 65002.
-We can validate bgp configurations.
+We can validate bgp configurations, if it is advertising the correct network, and if it has neighbors in correct subnet.

 Example 2: